confluentinc/ksql/design-proposals/klip-63-pause-resume-persistent-queries.md

 For `PAUSE ALL` and `RESUME ALL`, all persistent queries will be paused or resumed.

+The new commands will be written to the command topic.
+During server restart, the commands will be considered for compaction, and queries will be able to be created in the PAUSED state.

 ## Test plan

 Integration tests will show that
 - Pausing a query moves it from the RUNNING state to the PAUSED state.
 - Queries in the PAUSED state do not process data.
 - Paused queries can be resumed.
-Once resumed, they will be in the running state and process data.
+Once resumed, they will be in the running state and process data from where it left off.
+To show that data is not processed, a simple mathematical aggregation will be used.
 - Pausing a query does not impact other queries managed by the system.
-(This will with and without shared runtimes enabled.)
+Concretely, when multiple queris share a topic, pausing one of the queries will not stop the processing for the other queries.
+This will be demonstrated with and without shared runtimes enabled.
 - Queries can be paused when multiple ksqlDB servers are in use.
 (This demonstrates that the PAUSE messages use the ksqlDB command topic.)
 - After a server restart, paused queries will remain in the PAUSED state.
 No processing should happen during the server restart.